openshift/oc-mirror/v2/docs/delete-functionality.md

 ### Troubleshooting and Recovery

+**We highly recommend using the mirror to disk and disk to mirror workflows**

+The mirror to mirror workflow was added to be backward compatible with the current v1 version.
+Use it when you have a small amout of images to mirror or for testing in a lab environment.
+No images are cached when using the mirror to mirror workflow.

+**NB If you did use the mirror to mirror workflow in previous executions and consequenlty changed to the other worklfows, and then execute the delete generation and registry delete, it will fail**

+To circumvent this issue, create a file called "mode.txt" as well as a folder called "info" in the "working-dir" main folder (i.e "working-dir/info/mode.txt"), with the content "mirrorToMirror" (without the quotes), this will ensure that the delete functionality will work correctly for non-cached images.
+Also don't use the --force-cache-delete flag.

 The delete functionality is split into 2 stages (as mentioned in the overview), a typical workflow would be to use the --generate flag first, this will create the delete yaml file, this file can be used to validate the images/blobs that will be deleted.

 We highly recommend making backup of each tar.gz file that gets created in the "work-directory" folder.
 You could also create a tar.gz using the --since flag (see the oc-mirror command help for more information).